Most people try ginger at some point in their lives.

 Talk to your health care provider to see if ginger might be a great choice for you.
 If adding it to the diet is difficult for you, then a supplement in capsule or tablet form may work.
 Again, speak to your health care provider to determine what dose would be right for you.

-Ben’s Glyco-optimizer is a natural supplement for type 2 diabetes, containing seven clinically proven, natural ingredients to help stabilize and maintain optimal blood sugar levels.
+Ben’s Glucose Control is a natural supplement for type 2 diabetes, containing clinically proven, natural ingredients to help stabilize and maintain optimal blood sugar levels.